dyelkassakoumba-optimizely/Extensions/README.md

 When enough visitors have been included in the experiment the results page will contain the following information.

-% step1_ga_wait_success: Number of users for which the troubleshooting script ran.
+% step1_ga_wait_success: Number of visitors for which the troubleshooting script ran.

-% step2_ga_ready: Number of users for which the GA object was defined
+% step2_ga_ready: Number of visitors for which the GA object was defined

-% step3_ga_tracking_success: Number of users for which the event got sent successfully.
+% step3_ga_tracking_success: Number of visitors for which the event got sent successfully.

+% step4_ga_timeout: Number of visitors for which the GA object was not loaded in time.